What is PNT?

 Conclusion

 Today, PNT underpins critical infrastructures from emergency response to power grid operations.
-Future-proofing it must be made a priority to safeguard against potential compromises.
-As Dana Goward, founder of the charity called Resilient Navigation and Timing Foundation, says, the world will plunge into chaos if the GPS system has a blackout.
-The ripples will be felt across all areas, but transportation will be the first to get.
-And the first shockwaves will be felt through increased traffic jams and accidents.
+Future-proofing it is a priority to safeguard against catastrophic compromises.
+As Dana Goward, founder of a charity called Resilient Navigation and Timing Foundation, says, the world will plunge into chaos if the GPS system has a blackout.
+The ripples will be felt across all areas, but it will hit transportation first.
+And the first shockwaves will be felt with increased traffic jams and road accidents.